All Episodes

 Nobody bothered to look.

-At the time we felt they were victims.
+At the time, we felt they were victims.

-Guys, this is the eight late 80s.
+Guys, this is the late 80s.

-Let's just call it spade a spade.
+Let's just call it Spade a Spade.

 They probably thought, oh, nope.